Private Lessons | Classes | Seattle | Webcam | Ages 10+ | Acoustic or Electric | Fundamental Skills | Jazz, Blues, Rock | Pick-Style

 Students develop a strong skill set to use in all kinds of musical situations, and many of my students perform all over the country, in various styles, earning their living from music.

+My students are my number one priority, and it’s my goal to help each student reach their goals in the most efficient way possible.
 I have a studio on Capitol Hill at Pike & Broadway where I offer lessons, classes, jam sessions, and special guest workshops.
 I also teach at Seattle University.

 PRIVATE LESSONS: SEATTLE (CAPITOL HILL) OR SKYPE/FACETIME